 Effects of a Behavioral Health and Chronic Illness Care Intervention on Patient Outcomes in Primary Care Practices in the DakotasMay 01, 2019

 From 2012 to 2015, Sanford Health, a large health care system, integrated behavioral health services and chronic condition care management in some of its primary care practices in the Dakotas and rural Minnesota.

 Predicting Receipt of Social Security Administration Disability Benefits Using Biomarkers and Other Physiological Measures: Evidence from the Health and Retirement StudyApr 01, 2019

 This study assesses how well physiological markers, including select biomarkers and genetic indicators, predict benefits receipt under Social Security Disability Insurance or Supplemental Security Income due to disability.
-The article appears in the Journal of Aging and Health.

 Effects of a Community-Based Care Management Model for Super UtilizersNov 05, 2018